Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: A Complete Example: The 1D Heat Equation

-The last term in Equation~\eqref{eq:heat_loss} includes only the solution approximated by a neural network on the boundaries.
+Note that the last term in Equation~\eqref{eq:heat_loss} includes only the solution approximated by a neural network on the boundaries.
 Since the boundary conditions are zero, we have nothing to subtract as we did for the initial conditions.
-Remember that we average over the minibatch of size $n$.